syncfusion-content/install-docs/Common/Essential-Studio/Utilities.md

 #### For WPF, Windows Forms and ASP.NET Web Forms platforms:

-Syncfusion controls will be automatically configured in Visual Studio toolbox while installing the Syncfusion installer, if <b>“Configure Syncfusion Controls in Visual Studio”</b> checkbox selected from installer UI.
+Syncfusion controls will be automatically configured in the Visual Studio toolbox, while installing the Syncfusion installer, if the <b>“Configure Syncfusion Controls in Visual Studio”</b> checkbox is selected from installer UI.

 1. To launch Toolbox configuration utility, follow either one of the options below: